zzhikai/tp/docs/UserGuide.md

 ---
 ### Editing an applicant : `edit`

-Allows you to edit details of the applicant identified by the index number.
+Allows you to edit specific details of the applicant identified by the index number.
 The index number used corresponds to the one in the displayed applicant list.
-Existing values will be overwritten by the input values.
+Existing values will be overwritten by the input values

 <br>

 Format:
 ```
-edit i/INDEX [n/NAME] [p/PHONE] [e/EMAIL] [j/JOB] [r/ROUND] [s/SKILL]...
+edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [j/JOB] [r/ROUND] [s/SKILL]...
 ```

 * Only valid indexes are edited. e.g If there are only `4` applicants in LinkedOUT but `5` is specified, then the intended action will not be carried out.